Entrepreneurs’ Relief reduces the amount of Capital Gains Tax payable when you dispose of (sell) shares in all or part

-- The disposer must also be an officer or employee of the company, and all employment conditions must be met for at least the 12 months leading up to the disposal.
+- The person disposing of the shares must also be an officer or employee of the company, and all employment conditions must have been met for at least the 24 months leading up to the disposal.

-- The company must be a trading company in the 12 months leading up to the date of disposal.
+- The company must have traded in the 24 months leading up to the date of the share disposal.

-Where it is intended to cease trading and wind the company up by striking it off as inactive, the relief can still apply provided:
+Where the company intends to cease trading and dissolve, the relief can still be claimed provided:

 - the distribution of any assets in the company is taxed as a capital distribution and not as income

 - the distribution takes place within three years of when the company ceased trading

-- the relevant conditions (points 1, 2 and 3 above) were met in the 12 months prior to the company ceasing to trade.
+- the qualifying conditions (1, 2 and 3 above) were met in the 24 months prior to the company ceasing to trade.